Aarthi-NA/ARDUINO-BASED-UV-SANITIZATION-ROBOT/README.md

 ## Getting Started

-To get started with this project, you will need an Arduino board, UV light source, Uv sensor, IR sensor, Servo Motor and DC motor.
+To get started with this project, you will need an Arduino board, UV light source, Ultrasonic sensor, IR sensor, Servo Motor and DC motor.

 ## Prerequisites